- GIN RUMMY Online: A Rummy Variant that you would Absolutely Love

 To let your opponent know that you are knocking, you can draw a card and place it face-down on the discard pile.
 Once you score or reach a gin, you get 25 bonus points plus your opponent’s deadwood points.

-Knock before your Opponent reaches Gin
+Knock before your Opponent reaches the Gin Rummy

 If you feel that your opponent is about to reach a ‘Gin’, you can knock, provided that your deadwood score is less than 10.
 You can calculate the deadwood points by adding up the points of unmatched cards.
 Kings, Queens, and Jacks are high-value cards and carry 10 points each.
 Aces carry one point, while all the numbered cards are worth their face value.
 By knocking before your opponent reaches a Gin, you will prevent him from getting 25 bonus points.